TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

 ======================

-The TMAP format contains image layers, saved markers, regions, and settings.
-It is highly recommended to create .tmap files by saving projects from TissUUmaps applications, but you can also edit the files manually to add or change project's settings.
+The TMAP format contains a description of image layers, markers, regions, and settings.
+It is highly recommended to create .tmap files by saving projects from TissUUmaps, but you can also edit the files manually to add or change projects' settings, or generate them as exported data from other software for import in TissUUmaps.

 The TMAP format uses JSON, with the following specifications: